What is the foetal morphology scan for?

 What sorts of abnormalities can be detected?

-- Diaphragmatic hernia (A detect in the muscle which separates the chest and the abdomen) 60% chance of detection
+- Diaphragmatic hernia (A defect in the muscle which separates the chest and the abdomen): 60% chance of detection

-- Exomphalos / gastroschisis (Defect of the abdominal wall) 90% chance of detection
+- Exomphalos/gastroschisiss (Defect of the abdominal wall): 90% chance of detection

 Cerebral palsy, autism and spasticity are never diagnosed

 This will depend on the nature of the abnormality suspected.
 Usually further ultrasound scans are required particularly focusing on the concern.

 - Some abnormalities resolve in the pregnancy or after birth

 - Some abnormalities persist but are of no concern and don’t affect your baby’s well being or appearance

 - Some abnormalities will have an impact on delivery – timing, type and even location of delivery

 - Some abnormalities unfortunately will not be compatible with a good pregnancy outcome